GenBench/genbench_cbt_2023/src/genbench/tasks/blm_tasks/doc.md

 | Paint sprayed the wall with the girl      | AASSM    |

+As for the subject-verb agreement dataset, there are two variations for this task -- one where the training data has minimal lexical variation in the input and output (ALT-ATL_type_I_train), and one where there is maximal lexical variation among the sentences in the input, and between the input and the candidate answers.

 * `ATL-ALT`: verb causal alternation in English (from Agent - Theme - Locative to Agent - Locative - Theme)

+Again, there are two variations for this task -- one where the training data has minimal lexical variation in the input and output (ATL-ALT_type_I_train), and one where there is maximal lexical variation among the sentences in the input, and between the input and the candidate answers.

 ## Data Source